EmergenceDeveloper/urgentcare-dental/content/blog/private-dentist-prices-uk.md

 +++
-title = "Private Dentist Prices UK 2025: What Everything Actually Costs" description = "Private dentist prices in the UK: Check-ups £60-120, fillings £90-250, crowns £500-1,200, root canals £400-900.
+title = "Private Dentist Prices UK [YEAR]: What Everything Actually Costs" description = "Private dentist prices in the UK: Check-ups £60-120, fillings £90-250, crowns £500-1,200, root canals £400-900.
 Here's what determines the cost and where to find value." date = 2025-10-01 image = "/images/blog/private-dentist-prices-uk.avif"